melvir86/frontend/README.md

 # Frontend for MedCentral application
-This is a shared code repository for the frontend of MedCentral application
+This is a code repository for the frontend of MedCentral application

 [For testers & public - how to run the program]